KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/29-bridge-threshold.md

 The Bridge represents the operational structure by which Coherence crosses Hypostatic boundaries.
 It is not a metaphor for fusion, but a calibrated Membrane Pathway that preserves distinction while enabling Resonant exchange between realities, beings, or states.

 **Core Glyphic Sequence:**
-`⚙️ → 🌉 → ↺ → ∴`
+`⧉ → 🌉 → 💝 → ↺`
-*(Apparent Order gives rise to The Living Bridge, enabling a Resonant Return that culminates in Synthesis.)*
+*(A Membrane Field gives rise to The Living Bridge; Resonant Fidelity preserves distinction and enables lawful Return across the threshold.)*

 ---